opensafely/documentation/docs/ehrql-new-tutorial-6a.md

     ---8<-- "databuilder/ehrql-tutorial-examples/6a_multiple4_dataset_definition.py"
     ```

-In this section, we will be using two different tables, patients and clinical events.
-Patients is as before a patient-level table meaning that each row in the table represents one patient, and patients can only appear in the table once.
-Clinical events is another event-level table (we have previously come across medication and patient address tables).
-This means that a row is an event like a diagnosis and patients can have multiple events, i.e. multiple rows in the table.
+In this section, we will use two different tables: `patients` and `clinical_events`.
+`patients` is, as before, a patient-level table
+meaning that each row in the table represents one patient,
+and patients can only appear in the table once.

+`clinical_events` is another event-level table.
+This means that a row is an event like a diagnosis.
+Patients can have multiple events and therefore multiple rows in the table.

-For the sake of brevity, the tables will not be displayed here but can be reviewed in the `example-data/multiple4/` folder.
+For brevity, the tables will not be displayed here but can be reviewed in the `example-data/multiple4/` folder.

 The output of the query above should generate the table below:

 ???+ example "Output dataset: `outputs/6a_multiple4_dataset_definition.csv`"

     {{ read_csv('databuilder/ehrql-tutorial-examples/outputs/6a_multiple4_dataset_definition.csv', keep_default_na=False) }}

 ## Line by line explanation

 In this dataset definition, we select details of patients who:

 * have had a particular clinical event code recorded